vipulsonje/Healthcare-Analysis/README.md

 https://data.cms.gov/provider-data/dataset/nrth-mfg3

 # Description
-This project is developed to analyze the Medicare hospital spending by Claim and create an interactive dashboard.
+This project is developed to analyze Medicare hospital spending by Claim and create an interactive dashboard.

-It focuses on analyzing and comparing the average spending levels, in 2015 and 20222 during hospitals' Medicare Spending Per Beneficiary (MSPB) episodes by Medicare claim type.
+It focuses on analyzing and comparing the average spending levels, in 2015 and 2022 during hospitals' Medicare Spending Per Beneficiary (MSPB) episodes by Medicare claim type.

 Note: An MSPB episode includes all Medicare Part A and Part B claims paid during the period from 3 days prior to an inpatient hospital admission through 30 days after discharge.